When you’re performing in a place of worship, it’s only natural that you want to sound your best.

 So, look for guitars that look more natural or ones in more subdued colors.
 The message you’re conveying is important, so make sure that it’s fully heard.

-We will always say this when it comes to guitars - make sure that if you’re buying a guitar, that it isn’t going to fall apart in a second.
+I'll always say this when it comes to guitars - make sure that if you’re buying a guitar, that it isn’t going to fall apart in a second.

 You’re shredding those strings in a metaphorical sense, not in a literal sense.